Skygallant/JSCompass/README.md

-The watch face can't do much on its own though, apart from telling the time, so you'll need the two companion complication services I wrote to accompany it. they can be found here: https://github.com/Skygallant/JSCompassRose and here: https://github.com/Skygallant/JSCompassDestiny The Compass Rose app should build fine in Android Studio, but the Compass Destiny will need a Google Maps API key which can be generated here: https://console.cloud.google.com/google/maps-apis/credentials put our API key into your local.properties file and call it like so: `GOOGLE_MAPS_API_KEY=xxxxxxxxxx` then the app should work.
+The watch face can't do much on its own though, apart from telling the time, so you'll need the two companion complication services I wrote to accompany it. they can be found here: https://github.com/Skygallant/JSCompassRose and here: https://github.com/Skygallant/JSCompassDestiny The Compass Rose app should build fine in Android Studio, but the Compass Destiny will need a Google Maps API key which can be generated here: https://console.cloud.google.com/google/maps-apis/credentials put your API key into your local.properties file and call it like so: `GOOGLE_MAPS_API_KEY=xxxxxxxxxx` then the app should work.

 # How to Install: